ihtnc/ava-ghcopilot-workshop-ato/instructions/basicusage.md

 `// Generate a function that will perform calculations`

 **Specific request**
-`// Generate a function that will accept two numbers and an operator.
+`// Generate a function that will accept two numbers and an arithmetic operator.
 The function will perform the operation between the numbers and return the result.`

+**Additional Suggestions**
+Delete the existing code, leaving the comments.
+Place your cursor at the end of the comment and press enter and wait until copilot generates a partial suggestion.
+Press Ctrl - Right Arrow to move to the next suggestion, and stop when in a suitable place.
+Then press Ctrl+Enter to view additional suggestions.
+Note that there isn't always an additional suggestion that Copilot can provide.

 ## 4.)
 Context from Adjancent files